How to Quiet Your Noisy Refrigerator In 8 Easy Steps

 How to Quiet Your Noisy Refrigerator

-Level Out the Refrigerator
+Level Out the Refrigerator Properly

 One of the most common reasons for persistent refrigerator noise is incorrect levelling.
 If the fridge is tilted or unbalanced, it can vibrate and cause loud hums or rattles.
 Properly levelling the refrigerator helps stabilize it and reduces noise-causing vibrations.